banben/sprite-nest/README.md

 `Crawler` has some wrapped task.
 And `Sprite` is the class which has inner functions with puppeteer operation, how to custom it depends on you.

+And now I get information of Armani lipsticks to pick one!

 ```js
 import SpriteNest from 'sprite-nest'
 import puppeteer from 'puppeteer'